Concatapult/pult/README.md

 Sometimes you need to generate your own quick configuration for your own project.
 In that case you can use:

     pult g config

+## Contributing

+Want to add your preferred tech?
+Need to update something?
+All modules are specified in the [modules/](./modules) folder and are easy to submit pull requests to.